 UPM Communication Papers is a long-standing strategic partner of FIPP and the worldwide media industry.
 As an innovation and sustainability partner, UPM supports a range of FIPP activities including this article as part of an ongoing series on the current role of print in media.

-While FIPP and UPM coordinate on the production of articles in this series, the editorial content is directed by FIPP.
-Learn more about UPM Communication Papers here and check-out their LinkedIn page for more paper inspiration.
+While FIPP and UPM coordinate the production of articles in this series, the editorial content is directed by FIPP.
+Learn more about UPM Communication Papers here and check out their LinkedIn page for more paper inspiration.